auth0/Lock.Android/README.md

     <!--Auth0 Lock Passwordless End-->
 ```

-Just like LockActivity, when a user authenticates successfully, LockPasswordlessActivity will send an Action using LocalBroadcaster manager and then finish itself (by calling finish()).
-The activity that is interested in receiving this Action (In this case the one that will show Lock) needs to register a listener in the LocalBroadcastManager:
+Just like `LockActivity`, when a user authenticates successfully, `LockPasswordlessActivity` will send an Action using `LocalBroadcastManager` and then finish itself (by calling `finish()`).
+The activity that is interested in receiving this `Action` (In this case the one that will show Lock) needs to register a listener in the `LocalBroadcastManager`:

 ```java
 // This activity will show Lock